 Eddy Merckx, who won the General Classification five times, the Mountains Classification twice, the Points Classification three times and a record 34 stages.

-He introduced the finish of the Tour at the Avenue des Champs-Élysées in 1975, the same year the polka-dot jersey (in the colors of a sponsoring chocolate company) was introduced for the winner of the Mountains Classification.
+He introduced the finish of the Tour at the Avenue des Champs-Élysées in 1975, the same year the polka-dot jersey was introduced for the winner of the Mountains Classification.
 He helped drive an internationalization of the Tour de France, and cycling in general.
 In 1982 Sean Kelly of Ireland (points) and Phil Anderson of Australia (young rider) became the first winners of any Tour classifications from outside cycling's Continental Europe heartlands, while Lévitan was influential in facilitating the participation in the 1983 Tour by amateur riders from the Eastern Bloc and Colombia.
 In 1984, for the first time, the Société du Tour de France organized the Tour de France Féminin, a version for women.
-It was run in the same weeks as the male version, and won by Marianne Martin.
+It was run in the same weeks as the men's version, and won by Marianne Martin.
 Greg LeMond of the US became the first non-European winner in the 1986 race.

 Goddet and Lévitan continued to clash over the running of the race.
 Lévitan launched the Tour of America, as a precursor to his plans to take the Tour de France to the US.
 The Tour of America lost a lot of money, and it appeared to have been cross-financed by the Tour de France.
 In the years before 1987, Lévitan's position had always been protected by Émilien Amaury, the then owner of ASO, but recently, Émilien Amaury had retired and his son Philippe Amaury was now responsible.
 When Lévitan arrived at his office on 17 March 1987, he found that his doors were locked and he was fired.
 The organisation of the 1987 Tour de France was taken over by Jean-François Naquet-Radiguet.
 He was not successful in acquiring more funds, and was fired within one year.]